Portfolio Planning vs Strategic Planning

 3) Track overall project costs

 Assumption: it is important to track actual project costs.
 If a customer will be billed for work done on a project, then it makes sense to track time.
 However, for many organizations that serve internal organizations, trying to track actual costs may not be the best use of company resources.
-Sure, it is nice to know the final cost of a project when it completed, but who is using that information?
-How many organizations look back at completed projects to get a better understanding of the cost of like future projects?
-Let me know if you have worked in any.
+Of course senior leadership would like to know the final cost of a completed project, but the big question is how will that information be used in the future to drive strategic decision making?
+Very few organizations look back at completed projects to get a better understanding of the cost of similar future projects.
+Unless there is high data integrity and dedicated resources to analyze historical data, you are far better off improving your resource estimation and capacity planning processes as this will improve portfolio decision making.

 4) Track capital expenditures

 Assumption: capital expenditures are a recurring part of doing business.
-With the tax benefits associated with capital expenditures, time tracking here makes a lot of sense and can be limited to the people associated with development.
+With the tax benefits associated with capital expenditures, time tracking here makes a lot of sense and can be limited to the people associated with development, not for every person on the team.

 5) Collect historical data for future parametric estimating

-Assumption: organizational discipline is in place to use reasonably use historical data for parametric estimating.
-As good as it sounds, parametric estimating requires a certain degree of discipline and rigor to make it successful.
-Good mature organizations will do it.
+Assumption: organizational discipline is in place to use historical data for parametric estimating.
+As good as it sounds, parametric estimating requires a high degree of discipline and rigor to make it successful.
+Only mature organizations will be able to do it.

 6) Collect resource data for capacity planning purposes